School of Visual Arts: History

+In 2024, the intersection of 23rd Street and 3rd Avenue was co-named SVA Way to recognize the school's institutional presence in the neighborhood since 1960.

+On September 1, 2025, ownership of the school transitioned from the Rhodes family to the SVA Alumni Society.
+This was part of a plan which began in 2019 as the school began the process of converting to a nonprofit organization; the SVA alumni organization is already an IRS tax-exempt entity.

+Academics

 The school has a faculty of more than 1,100 and a student body of over 3,000.
 It offers 11 undergraduate and 22 graduate degree programs, and is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools and the National Association of Schools of Art and Design.

-The interior design BFA is accredited by the Council for Interior Design Accreditation, the art therapy MPS is approved by the American Art Therapy Association, and the art education MA is accredited by the Council for the Accreditation of Educator Preparation.
+The interior design Bachelor of Fine Arts degree program is accredited by the Council for Interior Design Accreditation.
+The art therapy Master of Professional Studies degree program is approved by the American Art Therapy Association.
+The art education Master of Arts degree program is accredited by the Council for the Accreditation of Educator Preparation.

-The current school logo was created in 1997 by George Tscherny for its 50th anniversary, and redesigned in 2013.

-In 2019 the school began the process of converting to nonprofit, with the SVA alumni organization (which is already an IRS tax-exempt entity) planning to purchase the school from its owners, who are retiring.

-Commencement speakers have included Susan Sontag, Carrie Mae Weems, Gloria Steinem, Roxane Gay, and John Waters.

-Continuing education

 The continuing education division offers noncredit courses from most departments; a selection of advertising, branding, cartooning, copywriting, illustration and marketing courses taught in Spanish; professional development and corporate training courses; and summer residency programs.

-The school offers short-term study abroad programs in various creative fields.
+The school also offers short-term study abroad programs in various creative fields.

-Location and campus
+Campus and locations

 The school has several buildings in the Gramercy Park neighborhood, on Manhattan's east side, and in the Chelsea neighborhood, on the west side.
-There is a residence hall on Ludlow Street, in the Lower East Side.
-From 1994 to 1997, it had a branch campus in Savannah, Georgia; this was closed following a lawsuit from the Savannah College of Art and Design.
+There is a residence hall on Ludlow Street, on the Lower East Side.
+From 1994 to 1997, it had a branch campus in Savannah, Georgia which was closed following a lawsuit from the Savannah College of Art and Design.